The mission of JIA Foundation is to connect and empower Japanese in America (JIA).

 Our goal is to help JIA live fulfilling and productive lives with appreciation for our heritage, become good citizens in the US community with clear JIA identity, and develop effective communication among generations of JIA families and the communities we live in.

-The JIA Foundation was founded in 2014 to meet the needs of the current wave of Japanese immigrants and expats who benefit greatly from Japanese language specific services.
-“JIA” is an acronym which stands for Japanese in America.
-We define “JIA” as those of any race and nationality who speak Japanese and appreciate Japanese culture and values.
+JIA Foundation was founded in 2014 to meet the needs of the current wave of Japanese immigrants and expats who benefit greatly from Japanese language specific services.
+Since then, our programming has expanded to offer activities in English as well as Japanese.

 Many of us come from Japan, but many other JIAs have grown up in the US or other countries.
 Though they may not be considered Japanese in a traditional sense–being multi-racial, of different race, ethnic group or nationality, or speaking a language other than Japanese—we are united in our common appreciation of Japanese culture and values and in our desire to learn and maintain them in ways that fit the needs and interests of each JIA.
 We respect the diversity of JIA and work to create collaborative and sustainable communities.